 The Ways Babies Bond

-When you are a new parent, you are unaware of several things, and it takes time to understand the newborn and ways you can interact with him/her.
-Since babies respond to skin-to-skin contact, the touch becomes an early language.
+When you are a new parent, you are unaware of several things, and it takes time to understand the newborn and ways you can interact with them.
+Since babies respond to skin-to-skin contact, touch becomes an early language.
 It is calming for both the baby and the parent.
 Moreover, it promotes the development and healthy growth of the baby.